bad-d0nkey/digital-basics/command-line-for-pc/log-file-for-tutorial-on-command-line-basics-for-pc.md

 oh. come to think of it, if i could get to the point where i'm clear enough on what to do to work out what the hell is going on in the [github-at-the-command-line thing](https://github.com/bad-d0nkey/digital-basics/blob/main/github-basics/log-file-for-tutorial-on-github-basics.md.md) (not to use it, necessarily, but to be able to recognise the pieces and the whys), that might be a good thing that (a) shows progress, and (b) might turn out to be useful, though i'm not sure i'll ever co-code anything with someone like that.

+## update

-*addendum: okay, i'm going to do the [github at the command line tutorial](https://graddh.netlify.app/docs/tutorials/github-cli/). not now. but i'm suspecting at some point during this course once this material has had some time to settle...
+okay, things have settled a bit. i've worked through a few more tutorials and i'm pledging to myself that i am going to do the [github at the command line tutorial](https://graddh.netlify.app/docs/tutorials/github-cli/) either this week or in the digital tune-up week. this is good!